 Medical Marijuana and Oral Health

-Posted by Marijuana Doctors on 11/03/2017 in Medical Marijuana Conditions
+Posted by Marijuana Doctors on 11/03/2017 in Ailments and Conditions

 Your teeth and mouth are two essential parts of your body.
 They help you eat and speak — two incredibly vital life skills!

 As a comprehensive marijuana health source, we would be remiss to skip over the details about maintaining oral health while using cannabis.

 Fortunately, keeping your mouth and teeth healthy while medicating with marijuana is simple.
 Many of the principles have to do with standard oral hygiene and an awareness of cannabis’ effects on your mouth.

 Does Cannabis Harm Your Oral Health?

 We still don’t know for sure if marijuana harms your oral health.
 The information we have so far points to marijuana putting you at slightly more risk of oral health issues, but we need more research to say for sure.

 If you’ve read some of our other pages, you may have heard us discuss the research we have on marijuana.
 Since federal law considers cannabis illegal, scientists have a difficult time getting approval for researching it.